This may look like freshman admissions instructions, but it's really the start of your EWU college experience in Cheney, Spokane and Washington.

 EWU's FAFSA school code: 003775

 This is a personal decision, but a good strategy can be to apply to your top three to five schools by their priority deadlines.
-A lot can change in a year, especially your career plan and financial situation, and it's always a good strategy to have a backup strategy in case you need a school that offers a particular major or a different overall tuition cost.
+A lot can change in a year, especially your career plan and financial situation, and it's always a good strategy to have multiple options in case you need a school that offers a particular major or a different overall tuition cost.

 At EWU, you should take 12-18 credits per quarter to be considered a full-time student.
 This will typically mean three to four classes per quarter.
 Freshmen at EWU average 15 credits per quarter.